Landau distribution

-In probability theory, the Landau distribution is a probability distribution named after Lev Landau.
+In probability theory, the Landau distribution is a probability distribution named after Lev Landau who used it in 1944.

 Because of the distribution's "fat" tail, the moments of the distribution, such as mean or variance, are undefined.
 The distribution is a particular case of stable distribution.

 Definition

 The probability density function, as written originally by Landau, is defined by the complex integral: